plq/mimi/draft-arslan-mimi-outer-03.md

 # MIMI-INK format

-We propose the MIMI-INK format, message/mimi-ink, to be renamed to message/mimi if it gets standardized, which is made of the following elements:
+We propose the MIMI-INK format, message/mimi-ink, to be renamed to message/mimi if it gets standardized, which is made of following elements:

 1. A dict of headers.
 It "MUST" contain the defining entry named "Root-Content-Id", among other ones.